involvera/white-paper/README.md

     <img src="https://siasky.net/CADgusE7xf0mfvgZmwozbK-XyJHJYTNjCxxmgm0D7MoQHQ" width="100%">
 </p>

-The circulating supply will take 1,459 days before being equal to the **total fixed supply** of the economy and will then remain infinitely constant to the number of **73,000,000** coins. `((100,000 / 1459) * ((1459 * 1460) / 2))`
+The circulating supply will take 486.3 days before being equal to the **total fixed supply** of the economy and will then remain infinitely constant to the number of **73,000,000** coins. `((100,000 / 1459) * ((1459 * 1460) / 2))`

-So as the currency is cyclical, from the 4th year (when the currency will have completed its first full cycle), the number of coins in circulation will be infinitely constant at this number.
+So as the currency is cyclical, from the 486th dayr (when the currency will have completed its first full cycle), the number of coins in circulation will be infinitely constant at this number.

 <br />